Whether you are an art student, a seasonal painter, or a veteran artist, you’ll need a good easel to bring your ideas to life.

 The wooden tabletop easel also has a tray to hold all the art supplies that come with the kit.

-We agree that any intermediate or professional artist will never even think about settling with this and we don’t recommend it for them.
+We agree that any intermediate or professional artist will never even think about settling with this and we don’t recommend it to them.

 It’s a great deal only for the absolute beginners who want to learn painting as a hobby in their free time.

-The quality and the functionality of this easel is top notch.
+The quality and functionality of this easel are top-notch.
 It’s made out of excellent material ensuring that it’ll last for quite a long time.

-One side of this easel is a chalkboard and the other side is a dry erase board.
-Both of the boards are of good quality and we found no blemish even after testing it for quite some time.
+One side of this easel is a chalkboard and the other side is a dry-erase board.
+Both boards are of good quality and we found no blemish even after testing them for quite some time.

 Because of this double-sided design, it can be used by two children comfortably at once.
 You can also use paper for drawing as it also has clips and a dowel.

-The easel has conveniently placed trays – one on each side – to hold brushes, paint, pens, etc. And the easel is also height adjustable.
+The easel has conveniently placed trays – one on each side – to hold brushes, paint, pens, etc. The easel is also height adjustable.
 So, you can keep using this easel as your kids grow up.

 It’s super easy to clean as well because both the trays and the boards are detachable and can be washed in a sink without any hassle.
 When not in use, you can also fold it and tuck it away for a clutter-free experience.